ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-09-swiftui-basics-project-structure-views-and-previews.md

 ### Debug Area

 This is a dedicated area to use when you're running your app.
-In this area you can interact when you create a break point on your app and need to see values on variables, objects or even change something at runtime.
+In this area you can interact when you create a breakpoint on your app and need to see values on variables or objects.
 To see it, click on the button located at bottom right side, and you'll see a spliced area that will can contain values when you're running your app.

 <figure>
 	<img src="/assets/img/xcode-debug-area.webp" alt="Xcode Debug Area that shows app information when it's running.">